About Ceiling Water Damage

 A do-it-yourself approach to repairing ceiling water damage typically makes sense when the damage is minimal.
 Repairing the damage on your own can save money and allow you to get the repair done quickly, on your schedule.

 After the leak is fixed and the ceiling is dry, repair work can begin.
 For moderate damage, follow these repair steps:

-- Start by scrubbing the ceiling to clean off dirt, debris and any loose materials.
+- Start by scrubbing the ceiling to clean off dirt, debris, and loose materials.

-- If large ceiling drywall areas are damaged, cut it away and insert a new piece of drywall.
+- If large ceiling drywall areas are damaged, cut them away and insert a new piece of drywall.

 - Be sure to secure it to the joists and use mud to fill in gaps.

-- Ceilings made of plaster will need to be replastered in layers, and homeowners will need to ensure the ceiling has time to dry between layers.
+- Ceilings made of plaster will need to be replastered in layers, and homeowners must ensure the ceiling has time to dry between layers.